Defining the Avant-Garde with Cage, Glass, and Reich

 Two of these three composers—Reich and Glass—are of an American art-music category known as Downtown Music.

-Cage was also part of this scene, but he was a generation older.
+Cage was part of this scene, but he was a generation older.
 He can be thought of as an elder statesman of the Avant-garde style.
 These details about chronology are somewhat pedantic, so you can probably just think of all three composers—Cage, Glass, and Reich—as belonging to the same category of musician.

 The term, Downtown music, refers to the art and music scene happening in downtown New York City (Manhattan) beginning in 1960 and connected to an art gallery started up by the now famous artist, Yoko Ono.
 The name, Downtown Music, referenced the fact that most “classical music” performed in NYC in the 1960s happened uptown at the Juilliard School or at Columbia University (“Downtown music” para 1 and 2).